 Our curator for Paper Work is Natasha Howes.
 Howes is Senior Curator at Manchester Art Gallery where, with her team, she curated The First Cut: Paper at the Cutting Edge (2012) and numerous solo exhibitions including Martin Parr, Neha Choksi, Joana Vasconcelos, and Xie Nanxing.
 In 2013 she was seconded to Manchester International Festival for do it involving 160 artists.
 Howes is involved in purchasing contemporary art for the collection.
 Recent acquisitions include works by Susan Hiller, Pascale Marthine Tayou and Joana Vasconcelos.

-The exhibition Paper Routes — Women to Watch 2020 featuring one of our artists will be at NMWA from 26 June – 7 September 2020.
+The exhibition Paper Routes — Women to Watch 2020 featuring Mary Evans will be at NMWA from 26 June – 7 September 2020.

 Short Listed Artists: